francismartinang-commits/LBYCPOB-FinalProject--P1-/README.md

 - Patients - Allows them join space with doctors and get updates from processes.
 - Doctors - Transfer updates and results in an organized way.
-- Laboratory Staff - Reduce unclear requests and allows them to encode findings
+- Laboratory Staff - Reduce unclear requests and allow them to encode findings
 - Staff - Traceability of patient and updates
 - Administrators - Monitor the flow of the entire hospital